Yandex Cloud

 Where:

-• <table_name>: Name of the external table to be created in the Greenplum® database.
+• <table_name>: Name of the external table that will be created in the Greenplum® database.

 • <column_name>: Table column name.